zafirexd/ComfyUI-RMBG/README.md

 - Effective on both simple and complex scenes
 - Suitable for batch processing

+## BEN2
+BEN2 is a more advanced version of BEN, offering:
+- Improved accuracy and speed
+- Better handling of complex scenes
+- Support for more image types
+- Suitable for batch processing

+## BIREFNET-HR
+BIREFNET-HR is a powerful model for image segmentation, offering:
+- High accuracy in complex environments
+- Precise edge detection and preservation
+- Excellent handling of fine details
+- Support for multiple objects in a single image

 ## SAM
 SAM is a powerful model for object detection and segmentation, offering:
 - High accuracy in complex environments
 - Precise edge detection and preservation
 - Excellent handling of fine details
 - Support for multiple objects in a single image

 - Output Comparison
 - Output with background
 - Batch output for video